Jack-JB/UniNotes/Year 2/CO2402 - Advanced Programming/Week-9-Polymorphism.md

 - A reminder of some terminology:
   - The original class is called the **base** class (the **parent**)
+  - A class which inherits from the base class is said to be a **derived** class (the **child**)
+- Assume that the functions of the base class have been declared as **public**
+- Assume that you are using public inheritance
+  - The derived class gets full access to all of the functions of the base class

 ## Function names